-The US coal industry says that the Obama Administration's first proposal capture technology.
-Pro-coal groups said the proposed rule would have a negative impact on the country's economy.
-"This is an-other, in a series of new regulations, written by EPA to provent the US from written by EPA to prevent the US from taking advantage of our vast coal resources that are responsible for providing affordable electricity for America's families and businesses," said Steve Miller, President and CEO of the American Coalition for Clean Coal Electricity.
+The US coal industry says that the Obama Administration's first proposal rule would have a negative impact on the country's economy.
+"This is an-other, in a series of new regulations, written by EPA to project the US from written by EPA to prevent the US from taking advantage of our vast coal resources that are responsible for providing affordable electricity for America's families and businesses," said Steve Miller, President and CEO of the American Coalition for Clean Coal Electricity.
 He added: "This latest rule will make it impossible to build any new coal fuelled power plants, and could cause the premature closure of many more coal fuelled power plants operating today.
 "So far, other EPA regulations are responsible for the announced closure of more than 140 electricity generating units in 19 states.
 The regulation EPA proposed today could raise the number of closures even higher."